-- Where the matter is clearly a complaint, rather than a concern, then the complainant should refer to the Headteacher, not directly to any other member of staff who may be involved.
-As with concerns, the Headteacher will make every effort to resolve the matter with you directly if it is appropriate to do so. - Where the first approach is made to a Governor, they will refer the complainant to the Headteacher and advise them of the procedure.
-It is important for Governors to be aware that they should not act unilaterally outside the formal procedure or be involved in the early stages of a complaint. - Any member of staff being complained about is not obliged to attend meetings with complainants either during the informal or formal stage. - Where a complaint concerns the headteacher, the matter will be referred to the Chair of Governors. - Complaints against the Chair of Governors or any individual Governor should be received in writing by the Clerk to the Governing Board via the school office
+- Where the matter is clearly a complaint, rather than a concern, then the complainant should refer to the Complaints Co-ordinator/Headteacher, not directly to any other member of staff who may be involved.
+As with concerns, the Headteacher will make every effort to resolve the matter with you directly if it is appropriate to do so. - Complaints concerning Data Protection and Freedom of Information should be directed in the first instance to our Data Protection Officer (school to add contact details for their DPO here), thereafter, the most appropriate course of action will be advised depending on the nature of the complaint. - Where the first approach is made to a Governor, they will refer the complainant to the Complaints Co-ordinator/Headteacher and advise them of the procedure.
+It is important for Governors to be aware that they should not act unilaterally outside the formal procedure or be involved in the early stages of a complaint. - Any member of staff being complained about is not obliged to attend meetings with complainants either during the informal or formal stage. - Where a complaint concerns the headteacher, the matter will be referred to the Chair of Governors.

-Complaints against the whole Governing Board should be addressed to the Clerk of Governors who will liaise with the Local Authority.
+- Complaints against the Chair of Governors or any individual Governor should be received in writing by the Clerk to the Governing Board via the school office - Complaints against the whole Governing Board should be addressed to the Clerk of Governors who will liaise with the Local Authority.

 Any concerns or complaints should be raised with the school as soon as possible after the matter arises.
 This will help when looking into the issue, as memories will be fresher and other relevant information more readily available.
 Complaints will not normally be considered after a period of more than three months has elapsed since the incident in question or, where a series of associated incidents have occurred, within three months of the last of these incidents.
 Exceptional circumstances will, of course be taken into account and should be referred to either the Headteacher if the complaint is to be considered at stage 1 or the Chair of Governors if the complaint is to be considered at stage 2.
 Please ensure you make contact with either the Headteacher or Chair of Governors as soon as you can to ask for additional time if you need it.
 You will need to clearly set out the reasons for the delay and why you could not make your complaint within the timescale set out in the policy.
 Requests will be considered on an individual basis and the complainant provided with the response within 10 school days of receipt of the request.
-In the spirit of openness and transparentcy, where the request is refused an explanation for the refual will be provided along with the decision reached.
+In the spirit of openness and transparency, where the request is refused an explanation for the refusal will be provided along with the decision reached.